LeshaTat/local-di-example/README.md

 In a real project, you may want to further minimize the code, for example, by reducing mentions of dependency keys (e.g., "useGreeting") to a single place, or even adding a mass generation of such functions.
 However, each of this tooling will increase the complexity of a declaration and make it less explicit.
 So, we leave this decision up to you.

-# Other injecting methods
+# Other Injecting Methods

-We recommend using different methods fir injecting dependencies in different cases.
+We recommend using different methods for injecting dependencies in different cases.

 The method described above is good for top-level components as it is simple and explicit.
-For the deep components, we recommend using React Context.
+For deeper components, we recommend using React Context.
 This way, you can avoid writing a builder for each small component.

 The use of React Context for dependency injection is not in the scope of this example project.